tahaafzal5/zero2prod/Notes.md

 ### How To Generate Random Test Data With `fake`
 * `fake` provides generation logic for both primitive data types (integers, floats, strings) and higher-level objects (IP addresses, country codes, email, etc).
-* But we would have to run our test suite mulitple times to make sure we catch every edge case, or we could have a `for` loop to test.
+* But we would have to run our test suite multiple times to make sure we catch every edge case, or we could have a `for` loop to test.

 ### Getting Started with `quickcheck`
 * There are test crates available for property-based testing, 2 of them are: `quickcheck` and `proptest`, but we will use `quickcheck`.